Azure/azurehpc/examples/bastion/readme.md

 azhpc-init -c $azhpc_dir/examples/bastion -d bastion -s
 ```

 The variables can be then set with the `-v` option.
 Multiple variables can be specified as comma separated list.
 The `-d` option is required and will create a new directory (`my_bastion` in the example below) for you.
+For example:

 ```
-azhpc-init -c $azhpc_dir/examples/bastion -d my_bastion -v resource_group=azurehpc-bastion,location=eastus,win_password=9S5zvbb4E9Sw
+azhpc-init -c $azhpc_dir/examples/bastion -d my_bastion -v resource_group=azurehpc-bastion,location=eastus,win_password=9S5zvbb4E9Sw,key_vault=kv-bastion
 ```

 `azhpc-init` also allows to update variables even if they are already set.
 For example, in the command below we also change the bastion name to `mybastion` and the SKU to `Standard_HC44rs`:

 ```
-azhpc-init -c $azhpc_dir/examples/bastion -d my_bastion -v resource_group=azurehpc-bastion,location=eastus,win_password=9S5zvbb4E9Sw,vm_type=Standard_HC44rs,bastion_name=mybastion
+azhpc-init -c $azhpc_dir/examples/bastion -d my_bastion -v resource_group=azurehpc-bastion,location=eastus,win_password=9S5zvbb4E9Sw,key_vault=kv-bastion,vm_type=Standard_HC44rs,bastion_name=mybastion
 ```

 ## Create the resources